-“Play as this dumb dog Bodi and sniff all the interesting spots in the park on his daily walk.
-Piss and poop all over the place and bark at large dogs.
+“Play as this dumb dog, Bodi, and sniff all the interesting spots in the park on his daily walk.
+Pee and poop all over the place and bark at large dogs.
 Go home when you’re done and never stop being annoying.
 It is literally Bodi’s World.”

 Behind Bodi World

 A short, indie game made in 4 weeks by Peter O’Neal (programming, music, sound) and Michelle Ramirez (art, concept, several character voices).
 As the first game we’ve ever created, we tested game possibilities with a tight deadline of four weeks.
 We had a big idea and no real understanding of capabilities.
 Before starting we started, we weren’t sure if we could make an object move across the screen, make a sound happen on cue, or scroll across a large playing field.
 We learned a lot in four weeks and successfully accomplished those goals and more!

 Coded using C++ in Visual Studio 2019 with the SFML graphics and audio library.
 Music created using MixCraft 8 and original sounds recorded with an ancient Blue Snowball mic and edited using Audacity.

 One evening while playing Gimby, I was inspired to use my illustrative skillset to make a small-scale game of a similar nature.
 I loved the DIY & silly attitude of the game, and I knew I could create something similar.

 Every evening, we walk our 11-year-old Corgi, Bodi around the park.
 It is hell.
 What would take a normal dog 10 minutes to complete the loop, can easily take Bodi 45 minutes.
 He walks slowly, takes hundreds of breaks, sniffs every bush, pees while walking, barks at big dogs, walks up to strangers to get a pet.
 I wanted to bring this joy to others by creating a game where the player gets to be Bodi.